 Following Graduate Division regulations, the oral defense of the dissertation is public and open to all members of the academic community.
-Students should be ready to defend the quality and significance of their work, and committee members should be prepared not only to evaluate said quality and significance but to offer suggestions for further development of the dissertation project (into a book, articles, or other form).
+The student should be ready to defend the quality and significance of the work.
+The committee members should be prepared not only to evaluate said quality and significance but to offer suggestions for further development of the dissertation project (into a book, articles, or other form).

 If all members of the committee vote to approve, the appropriate forms are signed and submitted to the Graduate Dean for final approval.
 Dissertation defenses should normally take place during the regular academic quarter, and the student officially graduates with a Doctor of Philosophy degree on the final day of that quarter.
-Students should pay close attention to dissertation filing deadlines (both the intent to graduate, and the signed approval of the dissertation) in order to avoid paying additional fees.
-Students will be notified once their diplomas are ready to be picked up from the registrar (usually some weeks after the graduation date); they may provide postage and have the diploma mailed directly to them.
-If necessary for professional reasons, the registrar can also provide a certificate of completion upon request.
+Students should pay close attention to dissertation filing deadlines and procedures (both the intent to graduate, and the signed approval of the dissertation) in order to avoid paying additional fees.
+Deadlines are published on the Graduate Division's web site at www.graduate.ucr.edu.